Food Allergies and Other Dietary Needs

 Members of the culinary team are trained on food handling and allergies.
 Though staff members take every precaution to prevent cross-contact, students and guests should take the following steps while dining at on-campus dining facilities:

-Station 8 is the new allergen-friendly venue at Watterson Dining Commons that serves meals without the top 8 allergens or gluten.
+Station 9 is an allergen-friendly venue at Watterson Dining Commons that serves meals without use of the Top 9 allergens or gluten.
 Menus consist of colorful, appealing, and inherently allergen-conscious dishes.
 Extra precautions are taken during meal preparation and service to minimize the risk of allergen cross-contact.

-• Station 8 does not use wheat, gluten, fish, shellfish, peanuts, tree nuts*, egg, dairy, or soy-containing ingredients in menu selections.
+- Station 9 does not use wheat, gluten, fish, shellfish, peanuts, tree nuts*, egg, dairy, sesame, or soy-containing ingredients in menu selections.

-*Station 8 does use coconut sesame and coconut derivatives.
+*Station 9 does use coconut and coconut derivatives.

 Halal Options